info201-Summer2022/final-project-Luu2002/README.md

 * Which countries has the highest suicide rate in the world?
 * Which gender will mostly likely to contain suicide?
 * Did suicide rate decreased in the recent years?
+* Which age group has the highest suicide rate？

 ## Source of Data